shabin5785/Golang_notes/GO_5.md

 although it is intentionally less complete than the standard Unix make.
 And it is a test dr iver, as we will

+-The only configurat ion most users ever need is the GOPATH environment var iable, which specifies the root of the workspace.
+When switching to a dif ferent workspace, users update the value of GOPATH.